FalafelTeam/Shelfish-2.0/README.md

  * Import the project into the IDE with Maven import (point to the pom.xml file in the project if asked to)
  * In application.properties:
    * change the second line to `spring.jpa.hibernate.ddl-auto=create`
- * Launch MySQL in command line
+ * Launch MySQL in command line:
     ```
     create database Shelfish
     CREATE USER 'shelfishuser'@'localhost' IDENTIFIED BY 'shelfish';